cs-uob/COMS20012/docs/labs/Labs 21-22/LAB5.md

 Lab Machine remotely.
 To do so follow [the online instructions](https://uob.sharepoint.com/sites/itservices/SitePages/fits-engineering-linux-x2go.aspx){:target="_blank"}.
 If you experience difficulty contact the IT service.

-## Some notes

-Please, make sure you understand what the commands you are using in this lab do.
-The objective of this lab is to get you familiar with the development environment that you will be using for the next three labs.

-You should work setup groups of two students from within the groups that were setup at the beginning of the unit.
-Please, for your own benefit do not simply copy solutions from other groups, but instead understand what is going on.
-The labs are entirely formative this year, but it remains important to understand their content and to develop the related skills.
-Later in this lab, you will be asked to create a repository on github.
-This is how you will share code with the lecturers, your TA and your colleagues.
-When asking technical questions provide links to this repository, ideally pointing to the relevant portion of code.

-If you spot errors in the lab instructions, please, do drop a message in the Teams group.
-We will endeavor to fix any issue quickly.

-Finally, make sure you do the **exercises** properly.

 ## Tools